 Yes, it’s possible to refinance a jumbo loan.
 You can apply for a refinance with most lenders that offer mortgage refinancing.
 If you’ve paid off enough of the loan’s balance, you might be able to refinance to a conforming loan.

-Unlike conventional mortgages, which may have restrictions, you can use a jumbo loan to buy almost any type of property, including vacation homes or investment properties.
+You can use a jumbo loan to buy almost any type of property, including vacation homes or investment properties.

 Yes, you can get a jumbo mortgage with an adjustable interest rate.
 Before you apply, consider the pros and cons of fixed-rate vs. adjustable-rate mortgages, in addition to the pros and cons of jumbo loans in general.